 The Final written examination is a high-stake examination requiring good reliability.
 To achieve this, the MCQ paper is 3 hours long and comprises a large number of discrete questions.
 To establish aspects of the reliability, the Kuder Richardson formula (KR-20) is calculated for each set of MCQ paper results.
 This is a measure of internal consistency (an aspect of reliability) for dichotomous data.
-KR-20 results for the MCQ papers in this academic year were 0.74 (September 2021) and 0.80 (March 2022).
-These values are satisfactory and in line with values of internal reliability of recent MCQ papers.
+KR-20 results for the MCQ papers in this academic year were 0.79 (September 2022) and 0.64 (February 2023).